roby870/fastapi-challenge/README.md

 Once you have cloned the repository, run `docker-compose build` in the root directory of the project and then `docker-compose up`.
 If you don’t want to see the output in the terminal and prefer to run in the background, you can execute `docker-compose up -d`.

+## Using Swagger

+Once the application is up and running, you can test the API using Swagger.
+Swagger provides a graphical interface to interact with the API more easily.
+Open your web browser and go to the following URL: http://localhost:8000/docs.
+On this page, you will find the automatically generated API documentation, and you will be able to test the available endpoints.

+## User Seeds

+The application includes predefined user seeds to facilitate manual testing.
+These users are automatically created when the database is initialized.

+#### Default Users

+Username: John
+Password: securepassword
+User level: admin

+Username: Jane
+Password: securepassword
+User level: user

 ## Tests

 You can run tests with `docker-compose run test`